How to Master Your Tone of Voice in Sales Calls like a Winning Closer

 If one accepts the idea that the real aim of cold calling is to open dialogue instead of present, the focus quickly shifts to creating connections.
 An article in Entrepreneur highlights the importance of seeking such connections when it says, "Whether through online research or during the phone call itself, you should try to find a personal connection with your prospects."

-Since cold calling is quite challenging with low success rates, many sales people abandon the practice in favor of email.
-The ease with which B2B emails are sent out so easily is seductive -- especially when contrasted with the challenges of modern-day cold calling discussed in a National Association of Sales Professionals article.
+Since cold calling can be quite challenging with low success rates, many salespeople abandon the practice in favor of email.
+The ease with which B2B emails are sent out so easily is seductive–especially when contrasted with the challenges of modern-day cold calling discussed in a National Association of Sales Professionals article.
 However, emailing is often easy but not as effective.

-When cold calling creates a real human connection, both individuals decide to invest time and effort in one another.
+Cold calling creates a real human connection because both individuals decide to invest time and effort in one another.
 This often leads to bonds that join the parties in important ways.
-Long-lasting clients grow sales and build one's brand, and they often generate the best sales leads of all -- referrals.
+Long-lasting clients grow sales and build your brand.
+Not to forget, they often generate the best sales leads of all – referrals!

 Of course, facial expressions and body language are unavailable during cold calling.
-Over the phone, conveying empathy, honesty and enthusiasm are largely accomplished through these verbal tools:
+Over the phone, conveying empathy, honesty, and enthusiasm is largely accomplished through these verbal tools:

-• Pace: Speaking too quickly can make you sound nervous or stressed; speaking too slowly can make you sound disinterested or unprofessional.
+- Pace: Speaking too quickly can make you sound nervous or stressed; speaking too slowly can make you sound disinterested or unprofessional.
+It’s best to find a balance that works for you.

-• Modulation: This term refers to the way we use our voice to show feelings like happiness, sadness, anger, surprise, or fear.
+- Modulation: This term refers to the way we use our voice to show feelings like happiness, sadness, frustration, surprise, or fear.

 Add inflection to the right words to come across as more passionate and therefore more convincing.
 Likewise, a high-pitched, emphatic tone suggests enthusiasm, which has shown better recall in listeners and increased motivation to do something.
 The right pace or cadence offers a digestible listening experience.